codeforamerica/denver-schedules/README.md

 * [Technical details and developer documentation](#technical-details)
 * [License](#license)

 This is the repo for Denver Street Sweeping's client code.
-If you're looking for the backend API code, [visit this url][api].
+If you're looking for the backend API code, [visit this repo][api].

 [ss]: http://streetsweep.co
 [api]: https://github.com/codeforamerica/denver-schedules-api